DsT-Sol/Evo/README.md

 Evo is a digital pet simulator.
 An Evo evolves depending on the food it eats, the biome he stays the most and how well kept he is in general.
-As for now the player is able to feed it different types of food but more interactive features are to be added in the future.
+As for now the player is able to feed it different types of food, but more interactive features are to be added.